 - We’ll explore websites dedicated to helping with setting ground rules, choosing titles, and finding discussion questions and other resources.

 Savvy Searching: Finding What You Need on the Library’s Website

-- Learn more about the value of our eResources and Research Guides.
-Discover the wide variety of information such as voting information, genealogy records, tutorials and online classes that can be accessed through our website.
+- Learn more about the value of the library’s eResources and Research Guides.
+Discover the wide variety of information such as voting information, genealogy records, tutorials, and online classes that can be accessed through our website.

 Books and Magazines on the Go

 - Learn how to download eBooks and eMagazines from OverDrive and RB Digital on your phone, tablet, or computer.

 - Discover the thousands of classes and videos available through Universal Class and Lynda.
 Work on career skills, personal skills, or explore a new hobby.